JulianskyCode/mockingbird/hardware/R0A/README.md

 WARNING
 ============
-R0A is beta version of this project, it may contain isues and work incorrectly!!!
+R0A is beta version of this project, it may contain issues and work incorrectly!!!
-If you want to manufact the hardware by yourself, please use R01 version or do some hardware hacking by follwing these steps:
+If you want to manufacture the hardware by yourself, please use R01 version or do some hardware hacking by following these steps:
 (Not available)